Skip to Content

 At the same time, agencies must be respected and dealt with appropriately because noncompliance can result in disruptive enforcement actions and penalties.
 Attorney Mark McPherson has experience striking the right balance between respect and skepticism when negotiating and clarifying clients’ compliance requirements with agencies.

 In every case, our goal is to bring clarity and purpose to environmental compliance efforts.
-We can help you acquire necessary permits and develop strategic economical solutions to your unique issue.
+We can help you acquire the necessary permits and develop strategic economic solutions to your unique issue.

-To learn more about how we can help you comply with environmental laws or obtain air or waste permits, contact McPherson Law Firm PLLC at (214) 722-7096 today.
+To learn more about our environmental compliance services or to obtain assistance with air or waste permits, contact McPherson Law Firm PLLC at (214) 722-7096 today.

 As Congress, the Texas Legislature, the EPA, and the TCEQ conclude that more materials or activities pose a threat to human health or the environment, the number of operations that require environmental permits seems to grow by the day.